-Panasonic unveiled its first 2019 TV at CES, the massive Las Vegas expo for all things consumer tech.
-Panasonic showed up with a new range of 4K Blu-ray players and audio gadgets, but in terms of televisions, the company is focusing attention on the GZ2000 – what Panasonic is calling 'the world's most cinematic TV' – an OLED TV with color tuning straight out of Hollywood.
+But what are the Panasonic TVs of the moment, you ask?
+The company went big on a new range of 4K Blu-ray players earlier in the year, but in terms of televisions, the company is focusing attention on the GZ2000 – what Panasonic is calling 'the world's most cinematic TV' – an OLED TV with color tuning straight out of Hollywood.

-For more info on what makes a Panasonic TV panel tick, and the beginnings of our list of Panasonic's 2019 TVs, read on below.
+For more info on what makes a Panasonic TV panel tick, and the 2019 Panasonic TVs coming slated for release this year, read on below.

 Panasonic 2019 TV technology